 Ted Bundy As A Father Figure

-Molly was just a toddler when Kloepfer met Bundy in 1969.
-Kloeper had recently moved to Seattle after divorcing Molly’s father, who was a convicted felon — something Kloeper didn’t find out until she was already married.
+Molly was just a toddler when Elizabeth met Bundy in 1969.
+Elizabeth had recently moved to Seattle after divorcing Molly’s father, who was a convicted felon — something Elizabeth didn’t find out until she was already married.

-“I was amazed and pleased at how much Ted liked our domestic scene,” Kloeper wrote in the book.
+“I was amazed and pleased at how much Ted liked our domestic scene,” Elizabeth wrote in the book.
 “He seemed hungry for family life.”

 The trio strolled down the main street in the University District, ate Chinese food in the International District, fed the ducks at a local park, and headed to the area’s nearby lakes.
 On Saturday mornings, Bundy would watch cartoons and make breakfast with Molly while Kloepfer slept in.

-“Talking and eating and taking care of (Molly) and sleeping together all flowed along so effortlessly that we had become a family,” Kloepfer wrote in the book, under the pen name Elizabeth Kendall (also the name of her character in "Extremely Wicked").
+“Talking and eating and taking care of (Molly) and sleeping together all flowed along so effortlessly that we had become a family,” Elizabeth wrote in the book.

 Bundy himself also recalled the time fondly in tapes played in the Netflix docu-series “Conversations With a Killer: The Ted Bundy Tapes" (also directed by Berlinger), telling journalists Stephen Michaud and Hugh Aynesworth it was a “whole new dimension to living that I had never seen before.”